fabiofranchino/blog/_posts/2017-09-11-how-to-run-node-from-jekyll.md

 Yuo need to put that file within the folder `_plugins` in your Jekyll root folder in order to call it automatically.

-As I said, I'm not a rubyist therefore I've just copy/paste/adapted something I found somewhere.
+As I said, I'm not a rubyist, therefore, I've just copy/paste/adapted something I found somewhere.

-The important thing is that it just work and I'm sure I won't forget to update my *words.json* file anymore.
+The important thing is that it just work and I'm pretty sure I won't forget to update my *words.json* file anymore.